 At times projects initiated by members or chapters take on a larger scope and those involved ask to be recognized as national VFP Board projects.
-Currently there are five National Board Projects.

 We aim to advance VFP's opposition to nuclear weapons and war, and to do so in a very memorable and intriguing way.
 We have recovered and are restoring the original peace boat, the Golden Rule, that sailed in 1958 to stop nuclear testing in the atmosphere, and which inspired many peace makers and peace ships that followed.
 The restored Golden Rule will voyage once more, to show that a nuclear peace is possible, and that bravery and tenacity can overcome militarism.